Tanystropheus: Neck

 The most recognisable feature of Tanystropheus is its hyperelongate neck, equivalent to the combined length of the body and tail.
 Tanystropheus has 13 cervical (neck) vertebrae, most of which are massive, though the two closest to the head are smaller and less strongly developed.
 The atlas (first cervical), which connects to the skull, is a small, four-part bone complex.
 It consists of an atlantal intercentrum (small lower component) and pleurocentrum (large lower component), and a pair of atlantal neural arches (prong-like upper components).
 There does not appear to be a proatlas, which slots between the atlas and skull in some other reptiles.
 The intercentrum and pleurocentrum are not fused to each other, unlike the single-part atlas of allokotosaurs.
 The tiny crescent-shaped intercentrum is overlain by a semicircular pleurocentrum, which acts as a base to the backswept neural arches.
 The axis (second cervical) is larger, with a small axial intercentrum followed by a much larger axial pleurocentrum.
 The axial pleurocentrum is longer than tall, has a low neural spine set forwards, and small prezygapophyses (front articular plates).
-The large postzygophyses (rear articular plates) are separated by a broad trough and support pointed epipophyses (additional projections).
+The large postzygapophyses (rear articular plates) are separated by a broad trough and support pointed epipophyses (additional projections).